Cold Therapy for Boosting Health and Improving Longevity

 Cold therapy and longevity

-The majority of longevity findings for cold therapy have been seen in mice and fruit flies.
-For example, one study found that flies lived twice as long when kept at 21°C rather than 27°C. Another study lowered the core temperature of mice by 0.3 °C (males) and 0.34 °C (females), resulting in an increase in the average lifespan of 12% and 20%, respectively.
-Biologically, mice and humans are quite similar.
-Therefore, scientists expect that cold therapy will also have positive effects on humans.
+The majority of longevity findings for cold therapy have been seen in animal studies.
+One study lowered the core temperature of mice by 0.3 °C (males) and 0.34 °C (females), resulting in an increase in the average lifespan of 12% and 20%, respectively.
+Research in rodents sparked further investigation in humans and whether cold therapy could have positive effects on them.

 There are several hypotheses about how cold therapy could improve longevity.
 For example, hormesis is defined as a phenomenon in which exposure to a harmful substance is beneficial if the dose is small.
 In this case — the harmful small-dose substance is extreme cold.